empierre/MyDomoAtHome/README.md

     rm /etc/init.d/MyDomoAtHome.sh

 N.B. you can have the both at the same time, just chane the App name in the config.json file and the port.

+### Migrating from ISS-DOMO

+  edit /etc/mydomoathome/config.json with your previous port (was 8000 default), change app_name value to ISS-Domo and then restart the service

 ## Running the service